skijit/notes/programming/web/angular2/angular2-confoo.md

 ```
 - You can still use `typeof()` from js
 - ```any``` is good for receiving Json-based types
-- getters and setters are from typescript
+- ES class getters and setters are from typescript
 ```(typescript)
 class Car {
     constructor(private _engine:string);  //auto-named property